Abuja, Nigeria | Thursday, May 3, 2018:

 Intersecting Science + Art: Investing in Localization of Knowledge

-The aim of the center is to provide space, develop ideas and conduct workshops to foster home-grown creative solutions to Africa’s challenges by supporting next generation talent across disciplines ranging from health and renewable energy to agriculture.
+Functioning at the Intersection of Arts and Technology, the aim of the center is to provide space, develop ideas and conduct workshops to foster home-grown creative solutions to Africa’s challenges by supporting next generation talent across disciplines ranging from health and renewable energy to agriculture.
 Equipped with advanced prototyping tools and machines supplied by Ars Electronica and funding from the Austrian Government, this ‘brainbox lab’ will bring together international scientists, technologists and media artists to produce jointly developed projects, skills training and knowledge transfer with talented Nigerian students and start-up entrepreneurs.
 An open call for submissions from the creative community was announced at yesterday’s launch which will bring in the centre’s first cohorts.
 Finalists will have their works showcased later this fall at the annual Ars Electronica Festival in Linz, Austria.

 In her public remarks, Austrian General Counsel Mrs. Karin Pregler representing the Austrian Ambassador commented on the importance of supporting bilateral initiatives with the launch of the new research lab: “[Gallery of Code] is an initial pilot and is one of the ways the Austrian Mission facilitates exchange and cooperation between Austrian entities and countries in which they work.”